 Situated in Somerset, Bath is an incredible World Heritage Site that combines contemporary culture with an astonishing past.
 The Roman baths are a must-see while sampling the Bath bun is a delight.

 After a busy day exploring the beautiful Georgian architecture of the city such as the Royal Crescent and Circus, unwind in Britain’s only natural thermal hot springs in the centre of the city.
+It really is one of the best places to visit in England.

 From the arty St. Ives, the wild Bodmin Moor, the pirate coves near Lizard and the thrill-seeking surf paradise of Newquay; Cornwall has it all.

 Make sure to check out the beautiful harbour towns such as Padstow and Charlestown Harbour.
 And the must-visit attractions such as the Eden Project, Tintagel Castle, Minack Theatre and the Lost Gardens of Heligan.
+You will be blown away by how stunning this place is!
+Yes, this is really one of the best places to visit in England.

 Make sure to add Cornwall to your UK bucket list.